MiniZinc/libminizinc/es/mzn_search.rst

     single: first_fail
     single: smallest

-  Example variable choice annotations are:
+Ejemplo de anotaciones de elección de variable son:

   - :mzn:`input_order`: choose in order from the array
   - :mzn:`first_fail`: choose the variable with the smallest domain size, and